-mdrun will by default interleave the PP and PME nodes.
-If the processors are not number consecutively inside the machines, one might want to use mdrun -ddorder pp_pme.
-For machines with a real 3-D torus and proper communication software that assigns the processors accordingly one should use mdrun -ddorder cartesian.
+mdrun will by default interleave the PP and PME ranks.
+If the ranks are not number consecutively inside the machines, one might want to use mdrun -ddorder pp\pme.
+For machines with a real 3-D torus and proper communication software that assigns the ranks accordingly one should use mdrun -ddorder cartesian.

-To optimize the performance one should usually set up the cut-offs and the PME grid such that the PME load is 25 to 33% of the total calculation load. grompp will print an estimate for this load at the end and also mdrun calculates the same estimate to determine the optimal number of PME nodes to use.
-For high parallelization it might be worthwhile to optimize the PME load with the mdp settings and/or the number of PME nodes with the -npme option of mdrun.
+To optimize the performance one should usually set up the cut-offs and the PME grid such that the PME load is 25 to 33% of the total calculation load. grompp will print an estimate for this load at the end and also mdrun calculates the same estimate to determine the optimal number of PME ranks to use.
+For high parallelization it might be worthwhile to optimize the PME load with the mdp settings and/or the number of PME ranks with the -npme option of mdrun.
 For changing the electrostatics settings it is useful to know the accuracy of the electrostatics remains nearly constant when the Coulomb cut-off and the PME grid spacing are scaled by the same factor.
-Note that it is usually better to overestimate than to underestimate the number of PME nodes, since the number of PME nodes is smaller than the number of PP nodes, which leads to less total waiting time.
+Note that it is usually better to overestimate than to underestimate the number of PME ranks, since the number of PME ranks is smaller than the number of PP ranks, which leads to less total waiting time.